-Las Bambas produced 139,594 tonnes of copper in the first half of 2023, 38% above the first half of 2022.
+Las Bambas produced 139,594 tonnes of copper in the first half of 2023, 38 per cent above the first half of 2022.
 Concentrate transportation has remained stable since the removal of roadblocks in March, supported by the State of Emergency implemented by the government of Peru which remained in place throughout the quarter.
-The mine achieved record sales in the second quarter of around 417,000 tonnes of copper concentrate, with around 43% of sales coming from a draw-down of stockpiles.
+The mine achieved record sales in the second quarter of around 417,000 tonnes of copper concentrate, with around 43 per cent of sales coming from a draw-down of stockpiles.

-Kinsevere produced 21,641 tonnes of copper cathode, a 2% decrease from the prior comparable period.
+Kinsevere produced 21,641 tonnes of copper cathode, a two per cent decrease from the prior comparable period.
 The construction of the cobalt plant is on track, with the majority of the structural and mechanical installation completed by the end of June.
 First cobalt production is expected in 2023.